 Forget about those tech start-ups who think business is just about selling an idea to Zuckerberg.
 Most companies have to show a profit before anyone is interested in real investment.
 You need to get on top of your finances so you can prove your concept worthy.

-Read The Great Game of Business by Jack Stack and Bo Burlingham
+Read by Jack Stack and Bo Burlingham

 5. How do I recruit and retain talented people?